Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 document attempts to provide an overview of considerations for privacy focused DNS services.

-In recent years there has also been an increase in the availability of "open resolvers" [@?I-D.ietf-dnsop-terminology-bis] which users may prefer to use instead of the default network resolver because they offer a specific feature (e.g. good reachability, encrypted transport, strong privacy policy, filtering
+In recent years there has also been an increase in the availability of "public resolvers" [@?I-D.ietf-dnsop-terminology-bis] which users may prefer to use instead of the default network resolver because they offer a specific feature (e.g. good reachability, encrypted transport, strong privacy policy, filtering